Redemption198/nuxt-url-shortener/README.md

 ```
 ## Securing the app

-This app uses the (Nuxt Security)[https://github.com/Baroshem/nuxt-security] module with its default values.
+This app uses the [Nuxt Security](https://github.com/Baroshem/nuxt-security) module with its default values.
-Module documentation is available (here)[https://nuxt-security.vercel.app/].
+Module documentation is available [here](https://nuxt-security.vercel.app/).

 ## Development Server